shosseini811/llm-examples/BPE/README.md

 ## Visualizations

-This project includes several high-quality visualizations to help understand BPE tokenization:
+This project includes several high-quality visualizations to help understand BPE tokenization.
+Below are examples of the visualizations produced by this project:

 ### BPE Dashboard